assafBam/affordane-RL/README.md

 - **Iteration and Learning:** The system iteratively fine-tunes robot actions to maximize the chances of striking the ball with the right velocity and angle, leading it to the target point.

+## Instructed by Assistant Professor Sarah Keren

+This project was made possible with the invaluable guidance and support of Assistant Professor Sarah Keren.
+Her expertise and mentorship played a pivotal role in the successful execution of this research.

 ## System Design

 The project involves a well-structured system design that governs its operation: